-As all kinds of access to legal gambling exploded across Pennsylvania in recent years — casinos, iGaming, sports betting, VGTs, online lottery, and more — one form quietly dwindled to less than 10% of what it once was.
+As all kinds of access to legal gambling exploded across Pennsylvania in recent years — casinos, iGaming, sports betting, VGTs, PA Lottery, and more — one form quietly dwindled to less than 10% of what it once was.

 A discussion at a recent Pennsylvania Horse Racing Commission meeting highlighted how the number of off-track betting locations operating in the state has fallen from 23 to two, the smallest number in the past quarter-century.

 A sector of Pennsylvania’s gaming industry that thrived in the 1990s, soon after a 1988 state law authorized the OTBs, suffered in the new millennium from competition from casinos, digital horse wagering, and other forms of entertainment.

 Just since the Pennsylvania Gaming Control Board’s last annual report on parimutuel racing, which covered 2019, five of the seven OTBs that were in operation at that time have closed.
 All were shut down like every other public group setting at the time the COVID-19 pandemic struck in March 2020, and unlike one OTB in South Philadelphia and one on the outskirts of Allentown, the five never reopened.

 Now, however, off-track wagering is preparing for a rebound.
 Plans to intertwine that type of gambling with sports betting, popular sports bars, and mini-casinos means an OTB revival is ahead, with three of them to open by year’s end in York, Berks, and Chester counties.
 More are expected subsequently.

 They won’t be the type of OTBs your cigar-smoking uncle might have visited, and there won’t be as many as in their heyday, but they could be a significant presence again in Pennsylvania’s gambling landscape.

 The antithesis of the New York model at one time